-1. Year 6 - The junior school and parents provide the SENCO with any history of need/provision.

-2. KS3 - Teachers monitor students closely and gather evidence of need for EAA.
-EAA trialled in tests/exams.

-3. Year 9 summer term - Form 8 completed based on evidence supplied by teachers.
+- 1. Year 6 The junior school and parents provide the SENCO with any history of need/provision. - 2.
+KS3 Teachers monitor students closely and gather evidence of need for EAA.
+EAA trialled in tests/exams. - 3.
+Year 9 summer term -evidence gathered from teachers and SEND department used to identify pupils who need assessing.
 Specialist Assessor then tests students.
-SENCO applies online and informs the examinations officer.

-4. KS4 - EAA in place and being used regularly.

-5. Oct of Year 11 - final deadline for teachers to submit evidence and requests for EAA.
+The SENCO applies online for EAA, completed Form 8 and informs the examinations officer. - 4.
+KS4 EAA in place and being used regularly. - 5.
+Oct of Year 11 final deadline for teachers to submit evidence and requests for EAA.
 Mock examinations are the last chance to trial EAA.
-Students must use them during this time or they will not be able to have them for the official exams.

-6. Summer Year 11 - exams completed with correct EAA in place as 'normal way of working'.
+Students must use them during this time or they will not be able to have them for the official exams. - 6.
+Summer Year 11 exams completed with correct EAA in place as 'normal way of working'.